Skip to main content

 • During the interviews, we focused on quickly validating or challenging these assumptions, rather than engaging in open-ended discussions.

-The outcome: This strategic approach allowed us to gather maximum insights in minimum time, respecting our stakeholders' busy schedules while still obtaining crucial information.
-By thoroughly preparing and structuring our interactions, we made the most of the limited time available, ensuring that every minute with our science advisors contributed valuable insights to our sprint outcomes.
-This experience underscored the importance of preparation and strategic thinking in design sprints, especially when working with stakeholders who have significant time constraints.
+The outcome: This strategic approach let us gather maximum insight in minimum time, respecting our stakeholders’ busy schedules while still obtaining crucial information.
+The experience underscored the importance of preparation and strategic thinking in design sprints, especially when working with stakeholders who have significant time constraints.

 Outcomes and Impact

-It was rewarding to see that our project received praise from peers and leadership for rapidly aligning the team and generating meaningful solutions.
-The "Carbon maturity" concept we developed was further iterated upon and integrated into the company's strategic thinking.
-One of the most rewarding outcomes was seeing how the project improved collaboration between advisory and platform teams and provided leadership with insights into the challenges and opportunities of productizing bespoke solutions.
+It was rewarding to see our project receive praise from peers and leadership for rapidly aligning the team and generating meaningful solutions.
+The “carbon maturity” concept we developed was further iterated upon and integrated into the company’s strategic thinking.
+One of the most rewarding outcomes was seeing how the project improved collaboration between advisory and platform teams and gave leadership insight into the challenges and opportunities of productizing bespoke solutions.

 While the Decarbonization team unfortunately dissolved shortly after the design sprint due to the Product Manager’s departure, the impact of our work continued to resonate.
 I was reassigned to the “Measure” workstream, where I applied the insights and methodologies from this sprint to drive significant results over the next seven months: